-Fifty years ago on Thursday, May 6, 1965 the worst tornadoes in Twin Cities history struck the western and northern metro area.
-There were five tornadoes in the metro area, with another tornado just to the west in Sibley and McLeod Counties.
-The first tornado to touch down was at 6:08pm in Carver County and the final tornado lifted off at 9:02pm in southern Anoka County.
-Four of the tornadoes were rated F4 on the Fujita Scale, one was an F3 and another was an F2.
-There hasn't been a day since in Minnesota when there were four F4 tornadoes in a single day.
+On Thursday, May 6, 1965 the worst tornado outbreak in Twin Cities history struck the western and northern metro area, where five tornadoes occurred, with another just to the west in Sibley and McLeod Counties.
+The barrage of tornadoes lasted nearly three hours, from the early evening until well after dark, but the severe thunderstorms that spawned them lasted many hours longer.
+Four of the evening's tornadoes were rated F4 on the Fujita Scale, one was an F3 and another was an F2 (see the new "enhanced Fujita" scale here).
+Minnesota has not seen a day since then with that many F4 or EF-4 tornadoes.

 Debates have continued since 1965 about the actual tornado tracks, their timelines, and about their true human toll, but the official record indicates that the tornadoes killed thirteen people and injured 683 more, with 600 homes destroyed and 1,700 people rendered homeless.
 Six fatalities occurred in Mounds View with the final tornado of the evening.
 Another tornado claimed three lives in the Island Park area of Mound, on the north and northwest side of Lake Minnetonka.
 Other deaths were reported in Fridley, Spring Lake Park, and in Sibley County, between Green Isle and Hamburg.

 The tornadoes developed from "supercell" thunderstorms that formed and re-formed for several hours along a stalled boundary connecting a strong low pressure area in southern Canada, with a weaker one in Nebraska.
 Strong winds aloft provided the vertical wind shear that enabled many of these storms to rotate.